psmedley/node-os2/doc/api/path.md

 // Returns: '/tmp/file'

 path.resolve('wwwroot', 'static_files/png/', '../gif/image.gif');
-// if the current working directory is /home/myself/node,
+// If the current working directory is /home/myself/node,
 // this returns '/home/myself/node/wwwroot/static_files/gif/image.gif'
 ```

 A [`TypeError`][] is thrown if any of the arguments is not a string.

-## path.sep
+## `path.sep`
 <!-- YAML
 added: v0.7.9
 -->